 Once on screen, the image can be moved around to inspect other elements of the image simply by dragging a finger on the screen to the area of the image desired.
 Viewing the preview image on the larger screen of the Surface Pro 2 makes it much easier to check composition, focus, and even the desired amount of lens movement afforded by technical cameras.
 Changes can be now be quickly and confidently made on the camera or digital back before again triggering the shutter for the final image capture.
 Once satisfied with the final image, an LCC image is taken to assist later in post-processing with Capture One Pro 7.
 The IQ180′s 80 megapixel image files are stored on the Surface Pro 2′s hard drive and later transferred to the studio’s workstation for processing.
 I’ve never been much of a fan of tethering, however, the Surface Pro 2 changes everything at least for when I’m working on location with my Cambo WRS technical camera.
 For my typical workflow, I do not see myself using the Surface Pro 2 to photograph tethered in studio, although its Windows 8 Miracast WiFi capability to send images to other Miracast enabled monitors, such as high resolution viewing tablets and high definition widescreen televisions, has potential worth investigating.

 Live-view still remains an option on IQ series and Leaf Credo series medium format digital backs, and except for the CMOS-based IQ250, are still limited by the constraints of its CCD sensor.
 Live-view via USB3 may still be an option on the Surface Pro 2 and C1 Pro 7 enabled later via Phase One firmware update, however, in my opinion, I do not expect any further improvements in live view capability to be implemented with CCD sensor-based digital backs, although I surmise that live view on the ten-inch screen of the Surface Pro 2 will be better than on a three-inch MFDB screen .
 My understanding is that live-view via USB3 firmware update is now in beta testing.
 In the meantime, I find that using focus mask and other tools within C1 Pro 7 on the Surface Pro 2 on full resolution raw files to be faster and more effective than working with a limited version of live-view and neutral density filters.
 Even the IQ250 and DSLRs, with their true live-view capabilities are still limited by the physical size of their viewing screens.
-Indeed, the IQ250′s true live-view via USB3 (if enabled by firmware) on the larger screen of the Surface Pro 2 may be something to really silence the live-view pundits.
+Indeed, the IQ250′s true live-view via USB3 (if enabled by firmware) on the larger screen of the Surface Pro 2 may be something to really silence the live-view pundits. *update* Live View via USB3 on the Surface Pro 2 is now possible with the latest firmware 5.11.36 update for IQ backs and C1 Pro version 7.2; all CCD sensor limitations on live view remain, but is more usable on the larger screen of the Surface Pro 2 as expected.
+Life is indeed good with options!

 The Verdict.
 For Phase/Leaf/Mamiya medium format digital backs that are USB3 capable, the Microsoft Surface Pro 2 is an ideal tethering companion on location.
 The tablet format does take some getting used to but its form factor and power is exactly what makes the Surface Pro 2 unique as a tethering tool, especially in the world of medium format digital photography.
 The tablet is lighter than a laptop and consequently does not require as strong of a mounting clamp to attach to a stand or tripod.
 This means less bulk and less weight.
 When traveling the Surface Pro 2 can serve double duty replacing a laptop while also providing a small but capable tethering solution.
 The Sony Vaio Tap 11 or the less expensive first generation Surface Pro are alternative tablets that could be considered, but their performance does not appear to be as good as the Surface Pro 2 running programs under Windows 8.1.
 Further, battery life for both of these tablets in the field is substantially shorter than that offered by the Surface Pro 2.
 While tethered to the Surface Pro 2, images from my 80 megapixel Phase One IQ180 appeared on screen in Capture 1 Pro 7 DB in a scant three to five seconds.
 Battery life in the field for the Surface Pro 2 is rated up to ten hours but I would rate it conservatively in the field at about seven hours.
+At least one review points out that the Surface Pro 2 has better color performance than the first generation Surface Pro.
+The Cintiq Companion was not considered as the larger 13″ tablet is almost twice the weight of the Surface Pro 2, which would necessitate a heavier clamping option and further limiting tethering portability in the field.

 The Surface Pro 2 has a faster fourth generation Core i5-4300U processor at 1.9GHz base and 2.9GHz Turbo, an increase of 19% at the lower end and over 11% in turbo compared to the first generation Surface Pro.
 The Surface Pro 2 also offers 8GB of RAM over the first generation’s paltry 4GB of RAM.
 Consequently, the Surface Pro 2 is capable of much faster image viewing, taking only three to six seconds for a full image preview to appear on its screen via C1 Pro 7.
 Processing time to tethered viewing varies according to the resolution (40, 60 or 80 megapixels) and type of digital back being used.
 The Surface Pro 2 also has substantially longer battery life.
 The tethered view in the field from either Surface Pro generation is still magic.